IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 This section corresponds to transaction [ITI-78] of the IHE Technical Framework.
 Transaction [ITI-78] is used by the Patient Demographics Consumer and Patient Demographics Supplier Actors.
 The [ITI-78] transaction is used to query on patient identity information and get back resulting Patient resources.

+Note:  Examples on this page use either the HTTP or HTTPS scheme.
+Examples are for illustrative purposes only and are not intended to imply that either HTTP or HTTPS should be used, though the use of HTTPS is RECOMMENDED for production deployments.

 ### 2:3.78.1 Scope

 This transaction is used by the Patient Demographics Consumer to solicit information about patients whose demographics data match data provided in the search parameters on the request message.
 The request is received by the Patient Demographics Supplier.
 The Patient Demographics Supplier processes the request and returns a response in the form of demographics information for the matching patients.